 Eligibility for competitive sports participation for individuals with valve disease is determined by several factors including symptomatic status, functional capacity, type and severity of valve disease, alterations in myocardial structure and function, pulmonary artery pressure and risk of arrhythmia.
 According to the American Heart Association (AHA) and American College of Cardiology (ACC) scientific statement2, symptomatic individuals should not participate in competitive sport irrespective of the severity of valvular disease.
 Among asymptomatic individuals, lesions considered safe and compatible with exercise include the mild stenotic and mild regurgitant lesions (Table 1).
 Competitive exercise is also possible in individuals with moderate regurgitant lesions in the presence of good functional capacity and normal haemodynamic response to exercise or exercise induced arrhythmias.
 In this regard, it is essential to perform an exercise stress test to ensure that an individual with valve disease can tolerate the level of exertion expected from the specific type of physical activity wished to be engaged in without symptoms, haemodynamic compromise, inducible myocardial ischaemia or arrhythmias.

-Individuals who exercise intensively for ≥4 hours per week reveal a 10% increase in ventricular cavity size.
-The magnitude of the absolute LV cavity size is influenced by several demographic factors including age, sex, size and sporting discipline.8 As many as 14% of male athletes reveal a LV end-diastolic dimension >60mm.9 The current recommendations account for the physiological effects of intensive physical training on cardiac chamber size and provide upper limits of LV dimensions to facilitate decision making in athletes with moderate aortic or mitral regurgitation.2 We respect that such dimensions would be an indication for surgical intervention in asymptomatic sedentary individuals.
+Individuals who exercise intensively for ≥4 hours per week develop a 10% increase in ventricular cavity size.
+The magnitude of the absolute LV cavity size is influenced by several demographic factors including age, sex, size and sporting discipline.8 As many as 14% of male athletes reveal a LV end-diastolic dimension >60mm.9 The current recommendations account for the physiological effects of intensive physical training on cardiac chamber size and provide upper limits of LV dimensions to facilitate decision making in athletes with moderate aortic or mitral regurgitation.2 Among sedentary individuals, such dimensions would be an indication for surgical intervention despite the absence of symptoms.
 Specifically, individuals with moderate aortic regurgitation may compete in all sporting disciplines provided the left ventricular end-systolic dimension is <50mm in males and <40 mm in females or, <25mm/m2 (either sex) and LV function is preserved if a maximal exercise stress test is normal.
 Similarly, individuals with moderate mitral regurgitation may compete in all sport if LVEDD < 60 mm (or < 35.3 mm/m2 in men and < 40 mm/m2 in women) with preserved LV function, PAP < 30 mm Hg and good functional capacity.
-Even these figures may be considered conservative especially in adult male endurance athletes with a body surface area ≥2m2 and a tailored approach is recommended which accounts for these demographics before imposing restriction.
+Even these dimensions may be considered conservative especially in adult male endurance athletes with a body surface area ≥2m2 and a tailored approach is recommended which accounts for these demographics before imposing restriction.

 Individuals with moderate aortic stenosis may participate in low and moderate dynamic and static sports such as cricket, volleyball, running and rugby in the absence of ST-changes consistent with ischaemia, tachyarrhythmias and a blunted BP response to exercise.
 Individuals with severe stenotic valvular lesions particularly aortic stenosis should be advised to abstain from participation in any competitive or leisure sport/exercise other than light activities.